A Semi-supervised CART Model for Covariate Shift: Introduction

-Unsupervised domain adaptation refers to scenarios where the response variable is only available in the source domain.
-In such cases, the primary objective is to train the model in the source domain, which can be effectively generalized in the target domain.
-Feature-level adaptation techniques play a crucial role in unsupervised domain adaptation \citep{gopalan2011domain, gong2012geodesic, fernando2013unsupervised, mourragui2023computational, pan2010domain, long2013transfer, jhuo2012robust, shao2014generalized}.
-Methods, such as domain-invariant feature learning and distribution matching, are designed to align source data with target data by learning a transformation that extracts consistent feature representations across different domains.
+In the unsupervised domain adaptation setting, the primary objective is to train a model in the source domain that generalizes well to the target domain.
+Feature-level adaptation techniques play a crucial role in unsupervised domain adaptation \citep{gong2012geodesic, mourragui2023computational, pan2010domain, long2013transfer}.
+These techniques, known as domain-invariant feature learning and distribution matching, aim to align source data with target data by learning a transformation that extracts consistent feature representations across different domains.
 These techniques usually involve transforming the original features into a new feature space and then minimizing the differences between domains within this new representation space through an optimization process while preserving the underlying structure of the original data.
 Such feature-based adaptation is limited to classification.
 Moreover, it is challenging to interpret the model after transferring the feature space with dimension reduction techniques, as the feature space used for model building is different from the original.
-Deep neural networks are also widely employed in domain adaption or machine learning tasks such as image classification, sentiment analysis and object recognition \citep{long2015learning, zhang2015deep, glorot2011domain, ghifary2016deep, ganin2015unsupervised, tzeng2015simultaneous, bousmalis2017unsupervised, hoffman2018cycada}.
+Deep neural networks are also widely employed in domain adaption or machine learning tasks such as image classification, sentiment analysis and object recognition \citep{long2015learning, ganin2015unsupervised, hoffman2018cycada}.
 However, to our knowledge, unsupervised transfer learning has yet to be studied for tree-based models.